TOLOSAT/flight-software/doc/technical-specifications/Internal_Architecture.md

 ### Event Message

-Each partition generates events when one of the observables exceeds a certain threshold.
+Each task generates events when one of the observables exceeds a certain threshold.
 Events can be used to anticipate errors or simply to signal non-nominal satellite behaviour.
 If this happens, these tasks send a message to the event monitoring task containing :
 - Task Reference Number: number identifying the task.
 - Task Mode: the mode the task was in when the event occurred.
 - Event Type: identifies the type of event.